appwrite/rfc/019-multi-storage-support.md

 [future-possibilities]: #future-possibilities

-- Since the S3 Adapter has been setup for appwrite, I can continue to implement other S3 compatabile APIs among different Cloud Storage Providers during my tenure, This gives the user plenty of options to choose from.
+- Since the S3 Adapter has been setup for appwrite, I can continue to implement other S3 compatible APIs among different Cloud Storage Providers during my tenure, this gives the user plenty of options to choose from.
 <!-- This is also a good place to "dump ideas" if they are out of scope for the RFC you are writing but otherwise related. -->

 <!-- Write your answer below. -->